 UNITED STATES)

-)

-V)

-)

-GERALD A. SMITH) MOTION FOR APPROPRIATE RELIEF
+v.)
+MOTION FOR APPROPRIATE RELIEF

+GERALD A. SMITH)

 PRIVATE)

 U. S. ARMY)

-)

-)

-)

-Comes now the accused through counsel and moves for the negation of the involuntary change of venue forced upon him by the United States Army and that the case be returned to the Americal Division, Chu Lai, Republic of Vietnam, for further disposition for the following reasons:
+IN the above styled case, a General Court-Martial convened by Court-Martial Convening Order Number 27, Headquarters, Third United States Army, Fort McPherson, Georgia 30330, dated 22 June 1970, comes now the accused through counsel and moves for the negation of the involuntary change of venue forced upon him by the United States Army and that the case be returned to the Americal Division, Chu Lai, Republic of Vietnam, for further disposition for the following reasons: